elakshi16/cs124/docs/design.md

 The user can then choose multiple ways to sign in or sign up.
 They can then press the Login with test user Email/PW and get to the following screen.

-** Alternatively the user can press the login with Google which has full functionality, but the structure of the database makes all lists available to all users, effectively making this button the same as using the test user button.
+Alternatively the user can press the login with Google which has full functionality, but the structure of the database makes all lists available to all users, effectively making this button the same as using the test user button.

 ![](Screenshots/lists.png)

+The 'Verify Email' button at the bottom of the image is not functional.

 -----
 Next, the user can select a list they would like to work on and then move on to the checklist part of the app as shown below.